 - a.
 The project arborist will oversee the following work: - i.
-Paving, foundation construction, excavation, and grading within the critical root zones of trees 2419, 2420, 2429, 3602, and 4098. - b.
-The project arborist will document findings for the owner. - 13.
+Excavation within the critical root zones of trees 7077 through 7085. - ii.
+Excavation for the sanitary sewer within the tree protection area for tree 3602. - b.
+The project arborist will document findings for the owner. - 11.
 Report sharing.
-Share this report in its entirety with the project team and construction staff. - 14.
+Share this report in its entirety with the project team and construction staff. - 12.
 Additional tree protection measures.
 Additional tree protection measures consistent with the City of Salem tree code and industry standards are in Attachment 5.